tanlucheng/learngit2/readme.txt

-git is a version control system git is free softwave
+git is a distributed version control system git is not free softwave